How High Should a Coffee Table Be?

 Few pieces of living room furniture vary as much in style, shape, and size as coffee tables.
 From traditional wooden pieces to upholstered ottomans and trendy ceramic garden stools, the options are continually evolving.
 Still, one thing stays the same: finding the coffee table that's perfect for your space is all about complementing your lifestyle and existing furniture.
 If you're armed with a tape measure and a good sense of your needs, finding the ideal coffee table comes down to three main factors.

 How you're planning to use your table may also determine which height is ideal for your needs.
 Those who enjoy putting their feet up may prefer an upholstered or ottoman-style piece.
 In this case, be sure to choose a coffee table at seat height for a comfortable footrest that aids rather than hinders circulation.
-If you plan to eat regularly at your coffee table, selecting a piece at seat height or slightly higher will also minimize the distance where spills can happen from plate to mouth.
+If you plan to eat regularly at your coffee table selecting a piece at seat height or slightly higher can be more comfortable and minimize spills.
+There are also coffee tables with lift tops that can adjust for eating or laptop convenience.

 If family members have different ideas about how they want to use a coffee table, then nesting tables can be a good compromise.
 Nesting tables often come in sets of two to four pieces of varying heights that stack neatly underneath the tallest for easy storage.
 Kids can pull out a smaller table to sit on the floor and color, yet leave the tallest table with all of your decorative tabletop books and accessories mercifully untouched.